Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 Storytelling techniques are very common AI icebreakers.
-They are flexible, doesn’t require any special arrangements for administration, and help people to voice out their thoughts and emotions.
+They are flexible, don’t require any special arrangements for administration, and help people voice their thoughts and emotions.

-The task involves allowing some time (usually 2-3 minutes) to each group member for sharing one story with the group.
-The stories can be personal experiences, or the facilitator can provide cues such as ‘a story about the best manager you have worked with so far’, ‘ a story about your biggest professional achievement and why you think you could attain it’, etc.
+The task involves allowing some time (usually 2-3 minutes) to each group member to share one story with the group.
+The stories can be personal experiences, or the facilitator can provide cues such as ‘a story about the best manager you have worked with so far’, ‘ a story about your biggest professional achievement and why you think you could attain it.’

 Once all the stories have been shared, the person in charge of the session recapitulates the critical elements of each story and discusses how the group can use them for learning purposes.

 Strength-based icebreakers combine creativity and positive imagery into the team for getting the desired outcomes.
 Strength-based icebreakers are a recent phenomenon that came up as a part of an experiment to explore how appreciative learning and appreciative inquiry can help training and orientation programs.

 Researchers promoting these more intellectual and individualized strategies argue that if icebreakers can build individual strengths and potencies, they can be more useful than the traditional AI icebreakers.

 Undoubtedly, the strength-based approach gave a new dimension to the application of AI icebreakers, but whether it can take over the conventional interventions is still a matter of investigation.